 Rosberg continued to run under Hamilton’s wing, showing his frustration with a stab here and there prompting Brawn to say, “Nico please drop back, there’s nothing to gain – I want to bring both cars home please.”

-In the end Hamilton took third place with Rosberg fourth and responded to Brawn’s praise over the radio by saying, “Remember this one.”
+In the end Hamilton took third place with Rosberg fourth.
+The German charger responded to Brawn’s praise over the radio by saying, “Remember this one.”

 Credit to Hamilton who sought out Rosberg as he climbed out of the cockpit in parc ferme, the two embraced, and on the podium the Briton was muted in his celebration.